 This is the Part 3 of my series of tutorials about the math behind Support Vector Machine.

-If you did not read the previous articles, you might want to take a look before reading this one :
+If you did not read the previous articles, you might want to start the serie at the beginning by reading this article: an overview of Support Vector Machine.

 What is this article about?